 Where we transfer your data to a third party based in the US, this may be protected if they are part of the EU-US Privacy Shield.
 This requires that third party to provide data protection to standards similar levels of data protection to those in Europe.
 More information is available from the European Commission.

-Please contact us using the details below in Part 11 for further information about the particular data protection mechanism used by us when transferring your personal data to a third country.
+Please contact us using the details above for further information about the particular data protection mechanism used by us when transferring your personal data to a third country.

 1.9.
 Do You Share My Personal Data?